solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ### Key Parameters for Configuring a Concurrent Merkle Tree

-As a program architect, you are responsible for controlling three key parameters that directly affect the tree’s size, cost, and the number of concurrent changes it can handle:
+As a developer, you are responsible for controlling three key parameters that directly affect the tree’s size, cost, and the number of concurrent changes it can handle: